Counseling & Psychotherapy

 How to get listed (providers of in home treatments especially welcome)

 Using the models on the page for your type of health care, write your listing the way you want it to appear.
 Email it to Beth's gmail address, beth.toronto using the subject line Toronto therapist to ensure that your email is not mistaken for spam.
 Please send listings in the body of an email, not an attachment.
 Please include your official title (e.g., RMT) or professional membership (e.g., Ontario Society of Psychotherapists).
 If you are an experienced practitioner, please indicate the amount of your experience (in a way that is not misleading).
 If you are not government-licensed, please include a link to your organization's code of ethics and conditions of membership for us to look at.
 Include any specialty or special interests you have (e.g., arthritis, insomnia).
 You can be listed on two pages if appropriate, but the listings should not be identical.
 Please say which page or pages you would like to be on.
 (This page is by invitation only.)
-All submissions are subject to review.
-We update about once a month, but if you send an article we will try to fast track it.
+All submissions are subject to review, and we reserve the right to accept or decline them, or to remove them at a later date.
+We will remove your article if you so request, but we may need a month's notice.
+We update about once a month.

 Directories are approximately in order or seniority, but we will up-front people who have sent articles so that the articles are easy for our visitors to find, and we may put the contributors of what we consider to be the best articles first.
 We may also give priority to the more experienced therapists.
 Please email us to reconfirm your listing between 2 and 3 years after the date shown on it, as we may remove it otherwise to make sure that our visitors are not getting outdated listings.
 We suggest that you bookmark this site for that purpose.
 (You go up to Favorites and click on "add to favorites".)
 You may also want to check back from time to time to see if anything has changed.